Fermion masses and mixings and $g-2$ muon anomaly in a $Q_6$ flavored 2HDM: Muon anomalous magnetic moment

-Figure \ref{fig:delta_mau} shows the values predicted by our model for $(g-2)_{\mu}$ as a function of the mass of the CP-odd neutral scalar $m_{A^0}$, considering different values for the neutral scalar CP-even ($m_{H^0}$).
-Hence, we find that our model can successfully accommodate the experimental values, obtaining results between the upper and lower bounds of the anomalous magnetic moment of the muon.
+Figure~\ref{fig:delta_mau2} show the values predicted by our model for $(g-2)_{\mu}$ as a function of the mass of the CP-odd neutral scalar $m_{A^0}$, considering different values for the CP-even neutral scalar ($m_{H^0}$) for the contribution to two-loop.
+To generate the plot of Figure \ref{fig:delta_mau2}, the mass of the CP-odd scalar was varied in the range $300\ \text{GeV}\leq m_{A^0}\leq 700\ \text{GeV}$, while the mass of the CP-even scalar was varied in the range $630\ \text{GeV}\leq m_{A^0}\leq 950\ \text{GeV}$, while the Yukawa couplings of Eqs. \eqref{eq:yuk1lopp} and \eqref{eq:yuk2lopp} were considered the following values: